radiantlogicinc/iddm_dataconnector_codegen/README.md

 - OpenAPI specs live under `yamlfiles/`.
 Point the MCP tools at these when initializing.
 - The `src/main/java/com/radiantlogic/custom/dataconnector/` directory will be empty until you generate code.
 - Check `debug_generation.log` and `select_object_debug.log` (if present) for troubleshooting information.
+- When using the FastWorkflow interface, you can select multiple objects before generating code.
+- The FastWorkflow application maintains state between commands, so you don't need to re-initialize for each operation.

 ## 📚 Examples Folder